brandon6ix/Page-Turners-project3/README.md

 # Page Turners

 ## Description
-Book Haven is an online bookstore designed to connect readers with a wide variety of books.
+Page Turners is an online bookstore designed to connect readers with a wide variety of books.
 Users can browse, purchase, and review their favorite titles, as well as make donations to literacy programs.
 The platform provides a seamless and user-friendly experience, allowing book lovers to find their next great read.

 ## Features